Best Greek Island Summer Festivals 2024

 Andros

 If you’d like to explore a more authentic side of the Cycladic islands, Andros is the ideal place!
 Featuring stunning beaches, secluded waterfalls, and picturesque villages, it’s an ideal location for swimming, hiking, and eating!
 Keep in mind it’s a huge island (the second largest of the Cyclades), so if you are only planning on spending a day, we recommend you head straight to the Chora where you can explore the neoclassical mansions, museums, cafes, restaurants and bakeries.
-Neiborio Beach is located on the left side of town just a few meters from the main street – so you can comfortably fit in a swim before departing!
+Neiborio Beach is located on the left side of town just a few metres from the main street – so you can easily fit in a swim before departing!

 Kea

 If you love rugged landscapes and a relaxed atmosphere, Kea should be at the top of your list!
 Retaining its authentic charm, Kea is the closest Cycladic island to Athens and one of the most popular among locals looking for a quick island escape.
-Spend the day enjoying local cuisine and the island’s lovely delicacies, then make your way over to Sikamia beach for a quick swim before catching the sunset at the main town of Ioulida, which overlooks the Aegean.
+Spend the day enjoying local cuisine and the island’s lovely delicacies, then make your way over to Sikamia beach for a refreshing swim before catching the sunset at the main town of Ioulida, which overlooks the Aegean.

 Aegina